learn-co-curriculum/phase-4-model-view-controller-readme/README.md

   some JSON data).

-Remembering our restaurant analogy, the easiest way to think of the controller is that it manages data flow between the router, model, and views, in the same way that a waiter takes the order from a patron, relays the order details to the chef, and brings the meal out to the table.
+Remembering our restaurant analogy, the easiest way to think of the controller is that it manages data flow between the routes, model, and views, in the same way that a waiter takes the order from a patron, relays the order details to the chef, and brings the meal out to the table.